Ukraine: Axzon-01/Halych and Kalush

 Complaint Overview

-Land and water pollution, odor, information disclosure and consultation, violation of national laws and Performance Standards
+Land and water pollution, odor, information disclosure and consultation, and violation of national laws and Performance Standards

 Project Information